 Social media platform

-If you are the type that always use a simple, default passwords like (0000, abcde), you should stop because it is easy for this type of password to be hacked or even guessed.
+If you are the type that always uses simple, default passwords like (0000, abcde), you should stop because it is easy for this type of password to be hacked or even guessed.
 A good password should always contain upper and lower case, numbers, symbols (A@&ls26).
 You should also avoid password repetition.
 Let your password be uncommon or rare.